Choose your program, change the world.

 If you’re looking for an intellectual environment that blends academic and artistic richness with classroom innovation, explore Carnegie Mellon.

-As a student you’ll acquire both a depth and breadth of knowledge while sharpening your problem-solving, critical-thinking, creative, and quantitative skills.
+As a student, you’ll acquire a depthand breadth of knowledge while sharpening your problem-solving, critical-thinking, creative, and quantitative skills.
 You’ll develop sound critical judgment, resourcefulness, and professional ethics through a collaborative and hands-on education.
-As a graduate you’ll be one of the innovative leaders and problem solvers of tomorrow.
+As a graduate, you’ll be one of the innovative leaders and problem solvers of tomorrow.

 Research—it’s not just for scientists anymore!